What Happens In Orlando In January?

 - Celebration of three Kings Day: Families are invited to commemorate the arrival of the 3 wise men during the SeaWorld Orlando party of the three kings’ day.
 This live event makes SeaWorld’s holiday season an extraordinary closure, with a distinctive cuisine and lively experiences that respect the valued traditions of Latin American culture.

 - The NEW – Inside look event: In 2019 the event will be held twice.
 You can look behind the scenes and visit areas that were never open to the public during this new event.
-Famous veterinarians and veterinarians from SeaWorld provide information on the daily care of large and small animals.
+Famous veterinarians from SeaWorld provide information on the daily care of large and small animals.
 Visitors can also meet the SeaWorld rescue team and get more information about their work to save lives.

 SeaWorld Orlando is open 365 days a year.
 For the safety of our guests and animals, attractions and exhibits sometimes shutdown for improvements at the park.
 This park is usually open from 9:00 a.m. to 7:00 p.m. (later in the summer and around the holidays).

 - Backpack for the park

 - Running shoes